ScratchEverywhere/ScratchEverywhere/README.md

-# Scratch Runtime for 3DS
+# Scratch Runtime for Wii U

+This is a fork of Scratch-3DS adding Wii U support while hopefully maintaining 3DS support.
+If possible I would like to merge this back into the original Scratch-3DS project.
+I might also add support for say and think blocks.

+## Original README

 A W.I.P. runtime made in C++ aimed to bring any Scratch 3 project over to the Nintendo 3DS.